genesiscommunitysuccess/docs/docs/01_getting-started/07_quick-guides/09_faster_quick-start/02_create-a-new-project.md

 For step-by-step instructions on how to install and use this tool, follow the guide on GenX.

-Once configured, install genx using the following command:
+Once configured, install GenX using the following command:

 ```shell
 npm install -g @genesislcap/foundation-cli